-Regardless of intent, words have power and especially words that come from people in positions of influence.
+Regardless of intent, words have power, none more so than words that come from people in positions of influence.
 The words and beliefs of individuals can justify the thoughts and actions of others.
 Words can be used to uplift marginalized groups or to validate the hate of an oppressor.
-If for example, the president of a country, a person who is intended to be the moral compass of a country and its inhabitants, voices his beliefs and biological misunderstanding that an entire race of people is inherently more violent and therefore likely to commit a crime, this opinion has weight.
+If for example, the president of a country, a person who is intended to be the moral compass of a country and its inhabitants, voices their belief that an entire race of people is inherently more violent and therefore likely to commit a crime, that opinion has weight.
 Despite the fact that this belief relies on facts and statistics that science has widely disproved, it has the power to influence others and guide legislation that affects those beyond the individual.
-A legislative example of such a belief is “stop and frisk,” which disproportionately affects black men due to a perception of black men being more violent than the rest of the population.
+When this happens we get laws like the controversial “stop and frisk,” which disproportionately affects black and Latino men due to a misconception that these groups are inherently more violent than the rest of the population.
 This “free speech” becomes a problem when it reduces the standard of living of others.
-It then becomes less of a personal opinion and more of an imposition of will.
-You might believe that America “belongs” to white Americans, and you can voice that opinion, but when that belief extends to legislation that reduces the standard of living for non-white Americans, it becomes a problem.
+It then becomes less of personal opinion and more of an imposition of will.
+An individual might hold the belief that America “belongs” to white Americans, and that opinion can freely be voiced, but when that belief extends to legislation that reduces the standard of living for non-white Americans, it becomes a problem.

 In all honesty, I don’t know.
 The weird thing about age and education is that the older I get, the less concrete my opinions become.
 The further we get into 2017, the more I long to be back in a classroom, if only to observe how the professors in my liberal university institution handle this current political climate, one that most of them certainly never predicted before November of 2016.
 In the present conservative backlash that has seen the rise of “far left” and “far right” groups, the debate over free speech and censorship shows no sign of stopping.
 As I enter further into the working world, outside the confines of university safe spaces and echo-chamber political thought, I cannot help but wonder if two years from now I will scoff at the opinions and beliefs I had as a 21-year-old recent graduate.